rentpost/doctrine-multi-tenancy/README.md

 ```

 One other thing to note about the above example is the `ignore` parameter.
 This allows for you to
-specify a contact where no filters will be applied.
-This can be expecially useful in combination
+specify a context where no filters will be applied.
+This can be especially useful in combination
 with the `FilterStrategy::FirstMatch` strategy.
 The combination of these two allows you to entirely,
 or selectively, ignore all multi-tenancy for an entity - for a given context, that is.